-The Indiana University Kokomo School of Education initial and advanced teacher education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE), and the Indiana Department of Education Office of Educator Effectiveness and Leadership.
-Student's Responsibility requirements for licensure and/or graduation.
+The Indiana University Kokomo School of Education initial and advanced teacher education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE), and the Indiana Department of Education.

+Student's Responsibility

+Advisors assist students in planning a program of study to satisfy requirements; however, each student assumes final responsibility for meeting deadlines and completing requirements for licensure and/or graduation.
 It is therefore essential that all students be familiar with the degree and licensure requirements set forth in the bulletin and student handbooks.

-Advisors assist students in planning a program of study to satisfy requirements; however, each student assumes final responsibility for meeting deadlines and completing